Mothers’ Rights Attorneys Morris County, NJ

 In New Jersey, unmarried mothers are given legal and physical custody of their children as a baseline.
 If the father takes no legal action, mothers are within their legal rights to retain full child custody and will therefore also be ineligible to receive any form of child support.
 However, if a father is granted legal paternity (this can be done at the time of birth or any time after), he will be given equal parenting rights and responsibilities as well.

-As previously discussed, the stated position of New Jersey Family Courts are to provide the best situation for children.
+As previously discussed, the stated position of New Jersey Family Courts is to provide the best situation for children.
 It is also the position of the courts that this will involve a relationship with both parents when possible.
 In other words, unmarried mothers and fathers have equal legal standing once paternity is established and the courts will favor an arrangement that includes both parents taking an active role in the child’s life.